thecocolab/crash-course/module_04_intro_alliance_canada/README.md

-# ComputeCanada from Scratch
+# Alliance Canada from Scratch

-The Digital Research Alliance of Canada, previously known as ComputeCanada (CC), provides high-performance computing (HPC) infrastructure to support academic research across Canada.
+The Digital Research Alliance of Canada (Alliance Canada), previously known as ComputeCanada (CC), provides high-performance computing (HPC) infrastructure to support academic research across Canada.
 The computing facilities, also known as clusters, are operated by the Digital Research Alliance of Canada through regional partners.

 This guide will walk you through the steps to access these cluster machines and run your first script.